melsagin/raisin/README.md

 During the data cleaning stage, there were outliers.
 To get rid of outliers, a filtering method was used for correction.

 ## Model Selection and Results
 In the model selection process, Logistic Regression was applied due to the logarithmic relationship between variables and the binary nature of the predicted target variable (0 and 1).
-K-Nearest Neighbors was chosen because the data points exhibited close clustering, and Support Vector Machine was employed for its ability to create a hyperplane with a high margin to effectively separate the two classes.
+K-Nearest Neighbor was chosen because the data points exhibited close clustering, and Support Vector Machine was employed for its ability to create a hyperplane with a high margin to effectively separate the two classes.
 The models were tested with the highest accuracy rates, and with a random_state of 39, KNN achieved the highest performance with 88%, while SVM with 87% and LR with 86% closely followed other models.

 Based on these performance results, it can be observed that the utilized models demonstrated similar performance rates and successfully predicted grape varieties.